-Unfortunately, we don’t really know what causes Morton’s neuroma.
-What we do know, however, are some things that can contribute to or worsen this nerve problem.
+Unfortunately, we don’t truly know what causes Morton’s neuroma.
+What we do know, though, is that there are some things that can contribute to or worsen this nerve problem.
 Factors that contribute to Morton’s neuroma include:

 - Inflammation, illness or trauma to your forefoot.

-- Your body’s biomechanical issues—both flat feet or high arches—can create instability around the joints of your toes, possibly contributing to the nerve’s irritation.
+- Your body’s biomechanical issues.
+Having flat feet or high arches could cause trouble.
+Because both can create instability around the joints of your toes.
+And that may contribute to your nerve’s irritation.

 Once we know you’ve got a neuroma, it’s time to explore your treatment options.
 And those will depend on how severe your symptoms may be.
-For many people with neuromas, relief can be found simply by switching to flat-soled, supportive shoes with room for your toes and plenty of padding beneath the ball of your foot.
-A proper shoe can take pressure off your neuroma, providing you with comfort and relief.
+For many people with neuromas, we can offer pain relief by changing your shoes.
+If you choose flat-soled, supportive shoes instead of high heels, you'll already be in better shape.
+Then, when we make sure you have room for your toes and plenty of padding beneath the ball of your foot, you may no longer notice symptoms.
+After all, a proper shoe can take pressure off your neuroma, providing you with comfort and relief.

 When is Surgery Recommended for Morton’s Neuroma?

-Now that we’ve helped you understand this nerve problem, and walked you through less invasive treatment options, it’s time to answer our initial question.
+Now that we’ve helped you understand this nerve problem, and the less invasive treatment options, it’s time to answer our initial question.
 Will you need surgery to relieve the pain of Morton’s neuroma?

 For many people, the answer will—thankfully—be no. Conservative treatments are typically very effective at relieving your Morton’s neuroma pain.
-If, however, you’ve tried less invasive treatments and your pain persists, surgery may be indicated for Morton’s neuroma.
+But if you’ve tried less invasive treatments and your pain persists, we may need to schedule you for surgery to treat Morton’s neuroma.